-If you are looking to be a professional or just for fun, consider 301.
+If you are up for doing some math, let us talk you through 301.
 This guide will explain the scoring and rules of the game.

 The following three zones are the basis of the scoring system: